yue851893386/Gitbook-AI-SLAM/slam-with-objects-using-a-nonparametric-pose-graph.md

 ### Contribution

+- Creating a nonparametric pose graph model that couples data association and SLAM.
+- Proposing an algorithm that jointly infers data associations and optimizes robot poses/object locations over nonparametric pose graphs.
+- Developing an approach to generate object measurements from RGB and depth images in 3D space via deep learning object detection.
+- Demonstrating the performance of the proposed approach via both simulated and real-world data.

-1. This paper proposes a novel nonparametric pose graph that models data association and SLAM in a single framework.
+This paper proposes a novel nonparametric pose graph that models data association and SLAM in a single framework.

-1. An algorithm is further introduced to alternate between inferring data association and performing SLAM.
+An algorithm is further introduced to alternate between inferring data association and performing SLAM.

-1. our approach has the new capability of associating object detections and localizing objects at the same time, leading to significantly better performance on both the data association and SLAM problems than achieved by considering only one and ignoring imperfections in the other.
+our approach has the new capability of associating object detections and localizing objects at the same time, leading to significantly better performance on both the data association and SLAM problems than achieved by considering only one and ignoring imperfections in the other.